A Day Trip from Tokyo to Iwate in Japan: Romantic Destinations

-Last Updated on January 13, 2026
+Last Updated on April 3, 2026

-On a day in March, my mother and I took a day trip from Tokyo to Iwate, Japan.
 It takes a little over two hours to get from Tokyo to Morioka, Iwate, by Shinkansen.
 The Shinkansen is Japan’s bullet train.
 There are various types of trains, and it’s not only convenient for travelers but also very popular with children.

 The red Shinkansen in the front is the Komachi, and the green one behind is the Hayabusa.
 From Tokyo to Morioka, they run coupled together.
-Then, at Morioka, the trains separate: the Komachi heads west to Yamagata, while the Hayabusa continues north to Aomori.
+Then, at Morioka, the trains separate: the Komachi heads west to Akita, while the Hayabusa continues north to Aomori.

 View of Mt.
 Fuji and snow-covered mountains from the Shinkansen